jleeoslo/jleeoslo.github.io/_posts/2021-5-20-ML_heart_failure.md

 ### 4-7.
 What is the relationship between the two most important features?
-    - serum_creatinine as the most important feature.
+- Serum_creatinine as the most important feature.
-    - ejection_fraction as the second important feature.
+- Ejection_fraction as the second important feature.

 ```python